picotouch/DC-DIY-UPS/README.md

 | NAS | 12V 2A | 24W | 2.00A | Lowest |
 | **TOTAL** | — | **76.5W** | **6.64A** | — |

-*Assuming 90% DC-DC converter efficiency for PC
+*Assuming 90% DC-DC converter efficiency

 **Theoretical Runtime:**
 - All devices: ~1.36 hours